ContainerHQ/arkis-api-docs/source/includes/_authentication.md

 password | (required) Current password of the user new_email | (required) New email address for the user

+Returns a `403: Forbidden' status if the `password` doesn't match the user current password.

 ## Cancel account

 ```http